跳到主要内容

 Build

-nest build is a wrapper on top of the standard tsc compiler (for standard projects) or the webpack compiler (for monorepos).
+nest build is a wrapper on top of the standard tsc compiler or swc compiler (for standard projects) or the webpack bundler using the ts-loader (for monorepos).
 It does not add any other compilation features or steps except for handling tsconfig-paths out of the box.
 The reason it exists is that most developers, especially when starting out with Nest, do not need to adjust compiler options (e.g., tsconfig.json file) which can sometimes be tricky.

 See the nest build documentation for more details.